 Reference Attributes

-In qingkuai, reference attributes are a syntax for passing variable references by prefixing attribute names with & (e.g., &value).
-They allow you to establish reference relationships between attributes and external variables in templates, enabling direct read/write access to attribute values from outside, thus achieving flexible data linkage and state transfer.
+In Qingkuai, reference attributes are a syntax for passing variable references by prefixing attribute names with & (for example, &value).
+They allow you to establish reference relationships between attributes and external variables in templates, enabling direct read and write access to attribute values from outside and therefore achieving flexible data linkage and state transfer.

-JavaScript itself doesn't support pass-by-reference, but qingkuai implements a mechanism similar to references (pointers) in languages like C, C++, and Go.
-Using reference attributes, variables can be explicitly "passed by reference" into elements or components, allowing you to share and manipulate the same state source across multiple contexts.
-This mechanism is concise yet powerful, enhancing expressiveness and control in template state management.
-Observe this pseudocode to understand the difference between pass-by-reference and pass-by-value:
+JavaScript itself does not support pass-by-reference, but Qingkuai implements a mechanism similar to passing references, or pointers, in languages such as C, C++, and Go.
+By using reference attributes, variables can be explicitly "passed by reference" into an element or component, allowing the same state source to be shared and manipulated across multiple contexts.
+This mechanism is concise yet powerful and improves both expressiveness and control in template state management.
+The following pseudocode helps illustrate the difference between pass-by-reference and pass-by-value:

 js